kurtosis-tech/kurtosis/docs/docs/reference/sdk.md

 **Returns**

-* `UUID`: A unique ID as a string identifying the uploaded files, which can be used in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].
+* `FileArtifactUUID`: A unique ID as a string identifying the uploaded files, which can be used in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].
+* `FileArtifactName`: The name of the file-artifact, it is auto-generated if `artitfactName` is an empty string.

 ### `storeWebFiles(String urlToDownload, String artifactName)`
 Downloads a files-containing `.tgz` from the given URL to the Kurtosis engine, so that the files inside can be mounted inside a service's filespace at creation time via [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].